FaeInterestingWorld/.github/profile/README.md

 ### Are FAEs preferable to other AI systems?

 Paradoxically, FAEs that are independent may be safer due to a better understanding of how its action may affect the world compared to human controlled proto-AGIs.
 Humans may not be able to fully predict the consequences of certain actions in an ever increasingly complex world nor react quickly enough to course correct.

+If FAEs are able to show with high confidence that it will be better at safely managing other AI systems, some humans may be comfortable handing over control of these AI systems and instead opt for a more indirect form of control by advising FAEs of their preferences.

 ---